-Data for each of the Interim Report columns (original budget, Board-approved budget, actuals to date, and projected year totals) must be imported into the SACS software (or the User Data Input/Review screen in the software).
+Data for each of the Interim Report columns (original budget, Board-approved budget, actuals to date, and projected year totals) must be imported into the SACS software.
 Note: Only changes to imported projected year totals data will be allowed in the User Data Input/Review screen.
 Changes to imported data other than projected year totals will need to be made in the district's general ledger.